-In Haiti, GRET benefits from the support of a strategic committee made up of former GRET managers and representatives, academics, partners and advisors, with whom it has built up close links over the years.
+In Haiti, GRET benefits from the support of a strategic committee made up of former GRET managers and representatives, academics, partners and advisors.

-GRET staff also contribute to the governance of partner structures:
+GRET also contributes to the governance of partner structures:

-- Member or shareholder in companies in the social and solidarity economy whose values GRET shares and whose development it wants to see become reality: Nutri’zaza in Madagascar, Isea in Cambodia.
+- Member or shareholder of social and solidarity companies whose values it shares and whose development it wishes to support: Nutri’zaza, CTAS and Diotontolo in Madagascar, Thitsar Ooyin in Myanmar, etc.

 An agronomist who graduated from the Swiss Federal Institute of Technology in Zurich and the ESSEC Business School in France, Henry de Cazotte retired from the Agence française de développement in 2017, where he held several management positions.
 In recent years, he had worked on the coordination of the United Nations Conference on Sustainable development (Rio+20), as inter-ministerial coordinator for the post-2015 development agenda negotiations and the Sustainable development goals, the Addis-Ababa Conference on Financing for Development, and he was the special representative of the Ministry of Foreign Affairs and International Development for the Habitat III conference.
 He is the author of the report entitled “Seeking Agreement on Official Development Assistance” (AFD, 2018), which paves the way for national agreement in France on development assistance.